GabrielDBConsultoria/etl-dw-industria/README.md

 ---

 ## 🧠 Business Rules
-- Only orders from 2025 onwards with status = 6 and specific nature codes
+- Only orders from 2025 onwards with status = 6 and specific business operations such as sales and returns
 - Link Order items to return reasons (motives)
 - If no reason is found, `999999 - SEM MOTIVO` is assigned